lastdev/Addons/HandyNotes_ShadowlandsTreasures/RECENT_CHANGES.md

-## Changed in v79
+## Changed in v89

-* Label cosmetic loot in tooltips
+* Updated for 11.2.0
-* Support MapPinEnhanced for waypoints
+* Bring in systems improvements from [my War Within plugin](https://www.curseforge.com/wow/addons/handynotes-war-within), notably:
-* Fix some deprecated function calls
+    * Fix creating waypoints for all related points from the right-click menu.
+Thanks to Taurenkey for this!